austinhuang0131/mstdn-party-plus/docs/best-practices.md

 * I intentionally omitted the word "discuss."
 Many are not encouraging discussions, but exporting outrage to make them and their followers feel good.
 In some cases, accounts simply post image macros with little effort.
 * It is very unlikely for someone with significantly opposite political opinion to ever see your account.
 Note, that the vast majority of the instances you can interact with have rules against hate speech, and instances that don't are often suspended.
-* Certain people's attacks political figures often involve discriminatory rhetorics.
+* Certain people's attacks of political figures often involve discriminatory rhetorics.
 Notably, sexist and ableist languages are sometimes used. **This is [punishable](rules.md#no-discrimination).**
 * Certain people's fixation of political figures has been projected onto others who rightfully challenged their opinions, by attacking the commenter and engaging in ad hominem.
 In extreme cases, some actively seek to annoy those with what they deem as the opposite political opinion. **This is [harassment, and thus punishable](rules.md#no-harassment).**

 I encourage you to share your actual experiences, discuss policies, and exactly how to improve people's lives, not [making politics a matter of sport rivalries](https://news.ku.edu/2015/04/13/study-most-partisans-treat-politics-sports-rivalries-instead-focusing-issues).